Best bank for newcomers in Canada in 2024

 RBC Newcomer Advantage

 Royal Bank of Canada (RBC) is Canada's largest bank.
-Its Newcomer Advantage program includes a free first year.
-Afterward, you’ll need to pay $11.95 monthly, which can be reduced by activating other RBC products.
+Its Newcomer Advantage program offers free banking for the first year for newcomers.
+Afterward, you’ll need to pay $11.95 monthly ($7.95 monthly fee for seniors), which can be reduced by activating other RBC products, also known as the Value Program rebate.

 You'll have no-fee international money transfers and unlimited debit transactions.
 A key highlight is a potential approval for an RBC credit card without any credit history.
 The card is a standard, entry-level option that earns 1% to 2% cashback.
 Though not exceptional, it's a great way to build your credit score.